MatrixEditor/asn1c-bindings/doc/man/asn1c.man.md

 -fno-include-deps
 :   Do not generate courtesy #include lines for non-critical type dependencies.
     Helps prevent namespace collisions.

+-fprefix=*prefix*
+:	Add the specified prefix to generated types

 -funnamed-unions
 :   Enable unnamed unions in the definitions of target language's structures.